Skip to main content

 Penicillin kills the pneumococcal bacteria before it can cause blood poisoning in a child with sickle cell anemia.
 It must be taken every 12 hours.
 If a dose is missed, the body is not protected against the pneumococcal bacteria and blood poisoning can still occur very rapidly.
 It is important to get your child's penicillin refilled before it runs out.

 It is important to remember that your child can still get blood poisoning even though the penicillin is taken regularly.
-Some bacteria may be resistant to the penicillin.
+Some bacteria may be resistant to penicillin.
 If your child develops a fever of 101F or 38.5C or higher, even taking penicillin, they should see a doctor immediately.
 Other antibiotics can be used to fight the bacteria resistant to penicillin.